 Compromise is necessary for negotiation.
 Go ahead and highball an offer, but prepared to bring your number down.
 Having a minimum settlement in mind can help decide on a fair amount.
 Unfortunately, the older your car is, the less you’ll get, as its value has decreased.
 This can be frustrating, as your car may hold a more significant monetary and sentimental value to you—especially considering how much of a hassle car shopping can be.
 Have the evidence ready to back up your car’s worth so you, and your adjuster, can settle on a fair amount.

-Weigh out the costs and benefits of taking these extra steps.
-Hiring an attorney or going to a small claims court can be costly.
 Remember that your claims adjuster wants to reach a settlement just as much as you do.
 However, if you do go forward with any of these actions, be sure to have an amount in mind and evidence to support your reasoning.
 You deserve what your car is worth.

 Once you resolve a claim, you’re well on your way to driving your vehicle again.
 Get your car back into top shape and be on the roads in no time.